Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game8_clue_analysis.md

 3. Maintain current diversity

 **Overall Notes:**
-The informed clues are well-crafted and specific.
-The fake clues are excellent misdirections.
-The misinformed clues need improvement to be more universally applicable to all choices and create better ambiguity.
+The informed and fake clues are well-crafted.
+The informed clues are specific to the correct answer without being too obvious, and the fake clues are highly deceptive.
+The misinformed clues could be improved to create more productive ambiguity.

 ---